Best LED light panels in 2026: portable lighting for photography and video

 Onboard controls can be fiddly

 Roughly the same dimensions and weight as your average smartphone, the Lume Cube RGB Panel Pro 2.0 is the kind of panel you can slip into a pocket and carry everywhere with you.
-Fortunately, it also delivers the goods where it counts in terms of brightness and versatility, with a huge spectrum of colors in addition to the standard white output.
+Fortunately, it also delivers the goods where it counts in terms of brightness and versatility – as Mike found in our review, it offers a huge spectrum of colors in addition to the standard white output.
 Brightness can be adjusted from 1% to 100% in 1% increments (previous Lume Cube panels only allowed 5% increments), meaning you can get highly precise with your lighting.

 The Lume Cube RGB Panel Pro 2.0 features both on-board physical controls and app integration, and honestly you'll probably gravitate towards using the app.
-As we found in our review, even if you're a stickler for using a device's physical buttons, they are quite small and fiddly, and the Lume Cube Control app integration is beautifully smooth.
+I would mention that if you're a stickler for using a device's physical buttons, it's worth being aware they are quite small and fiddly.
+The Lume Cube Control app integration, by contrast, is beautifully smooth.

-Read more: Lume Cube RGB Panel Pro 2.0
+Read our full Lume Cube RGB Panel Pro 2.0 review

 Specifications